Flammes

-Flammes is a 2002 compilation album by the French pop act Niagara, released nine years after it broke up.
-It contains all the band's hit singles from its studio albums, and was released under three formats : the classic edition with a sole CD, a limited edition double CD whose second disc contains the extended versions, and a long box composed of two CD, a DVD containing the group's music videos (except for "Tchiki Boum") and a booklet with song lyrics and an overview of the band's history.
-This compilation topped the French Compilations Chart for three weeks and remained charted for 17 weeks (top 100).
-The DVD was also available as a stand-alone release.
+Flammes is a 2002 compilation album by the French pop act Niagara, released nine years after the band broke up.
+It contains all the band's hit singles from its studio albums and was released in three formats: the classic edition with a single CD, a limited edition double CD with the second disc featuring the extended versions, and a deluxe box set including two CDs, a DVD of the group's music videos (except for "Tchiki Boum"), and a booklet with song lyrics and an overview of the band's history.
+This compilation topped the French Compilations Chart for three weeks and remained on the chart for 17 weeks (within the top 100).
+The DVD was also released as a stand-alone product.